 Your consultant will examine the elbow, and may use imaging technology to view the joint and rule out other causes of pain.
 You may be prescribed medication to treat the pain and inflammation.
 You will be required to rest your elbow and abstain from sports or heavy activities for a short time, and you may have to wear a splint to support your elbow.

-You may be required to attend physiotherapy sessions which is often a very effective and evidenced based treatment for tennis elbow.
+You may be required to attend physiotherapy sessions which are often a very effective and evidenced based treatment for tennis elbow.
 Exercises involve gradually strengthening exercises for the forearm muscles which gradually increase the amount of load, thereby strengthening the affected tendon.
 In severe cases, you may require injections into the elbow joint to relieve swelling and pain.

 In some cases, an operation will be required to release the inflamed tendon, debride it and repair where necessary.